 Discussion and conclusion:

-Fujitsu commented that they peferred a shorter release cycle to longer cycle as the specifications need to be completed in a timely manner.
+Fujitsu commented that they preferred a shorter release cycle to longer cycle as the specifications need to be completed in a timely manner.
 Vodafone raised concern of making the SA WG1 Release 17 deadline too soon.
 Intel raised concerns over having an overlap between the Stage 1 completion and Stage 2 start and added that there needs to be enough time for the Stage 2 work, taking into account the reduction of meetings to 6 per year.
-The TSG SA Chairman commented that the Stage 3 Rel-16 freeze is currently targetted for December 2019 and at that time the Rel-17 schedule should be agreed.
+The TSG SA Chairman commented that the Stage 3 Rel-16 freeze is currently targeted for December 2019 and at that time the Rel-17 schedule should be agreed.
 For Stage 1 freeze there were views for September 2019 and December 2019.
 This was left for off-line discussion and a proposal was drafted in TD SP-181224.
 This was then noted.

 TD SP-181224 (DISCUSSION) Release planning drafting results.
 (Source: Drafting Group).
 Document for: Endorsement Abstract: Based on discussion of contribution TD SP-181203, SA plenary agreed to the following principles on time schedule of Rel-17: